DJBen/Graviton/README.md

 ### Prerequisites

-[Xcode 9.2](https://developer.apple.com/xcode/) is required to compile and run the project.
+[Xcode 9.3](https://developer.apple.com/xcode/) and iOS 11.3 is recommended to run the project.

-You will need a real device to be able to see the Metal features.
+> Note: You need a real device to be able to see the fully rendered effects with Metal.

 ### Installation